 Ultrasounds are a great way to “see” internal body structures and understand more about how your body is functioning.
-Clinica San Miguel offers ultrasounds at all 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Fresno, Arlington, San Antonio, and Pasadena.
+Clinica San Miguel offers ultrasounds at all 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Fresno, Arlington, Farmers Branch, San Antonio, and Pasadena.
 If you’d like more information about the role an ultrasound might play in your health planning, book a visit online or by phone today.

 Ultrasounds are a type of imaging that uses sound waves to create “pictures” of structures within your body.
 This technology uses a handheld transducer to direct high-frequency sound waves into your body.